Table Of Contents

 Stone Slurry Grout Concrete Lifting

-Stone slurry grout leveling is a method that utilizes natural materials to raise sunken concrete slabs to their original position.
+- Pump Slurry Under The Slab.
 Technicians will pierce the uneven slabs and gradually pump a stone slurry underneath.
 This compound material fills the void below the slab and evenly applies pressure to lift it.

+- Gradual, Controlled Lift.
 The slow pumping process ensures precise management, enabling gradual, controlled lifting of the concrete back to an even position.
 This technique requires drilling holes approximately 1” in diameter, which are filled with a compound consisting of pulverized limestone, water, and sometimes Portland cement (a fine gray powder used in concrete).

+- Curing Time.
 Once the technician finishes lifting concrete, residents may walk on it.
 For vehicles, homeowners should wait 24 hours for proper curing.
 Stone slurry grout leveling offers enough versatility for interior or exterior use and proves cost-effective for larger projects.

-This type of concrete leveling work is ideal for locations that require gradual, precise elevation adjustments, such as pool surroundings or A/C unit pads.
+This type of concrete lifting work is ideal for locations that require gradual, precise elevation adjustments, such as pool surroundings or A/C unit pads.
 It also meets high-strength demands in areas that have weight-bearing posts or experience heavy vehicle traffic.

 Mudjacking

-Most homeowners see “mudjacking” and “concrete leveling” as synonymous, but mudjacking represents one effective method among several.
 Mudjacking includes drilling holes approximately 2” in diameter, which are filled with sand, mud, water, and Portland cement.

 Concrete technicians use this mixture to lift the affected concrete, pumping it through the slabs’ drill holes at high speed and pressure.
 This process causes the concrete slab to level out before sealing the holes.
-Immediate foot traffic is permissible after the lifting process, but vehicles should avoid the work area for 24 hours.

 Mudjacking is suitable for situations where budget is the primary concern or no other concrete raising options are available.
 Some experts also recommend using it when the area requiring concrete lifting sits more than 200-300 feet from the road or driveway.